Skip to content

 To select files for upload:

-2. Drill in to a project to the Network Map tab.
+2. Click or tap a project name to navigate to the Network Map tab.

-3. Select a node that will be related to the uploaded files:
+3. Select a node that will be related to the file that you will select to be uploaded:

 • First node of a network map: If you want to create the first node in a network map :